 There’re several reasons for this.
-The Buddha, like modern sociologists and psychologists, believed that religious ideas and especially the god-idea have their origin in fear.
+The Buddha believed that religious ideas and especially the god-idea have their origin in fear.

 Gripped by fear men go to the sacred mountains, sacred groves, sacred trees, and shrines.

-Primitive humans found themselves in a dangerous and hostile world, the fear of wild animals, of not being able to find enough food, of injury or disease, and of natural phenomena like thunder, lightning, and volcanoes were constantly with him.
-Finding no security, they created the idea of gods to give them comfort in good times, courage in times of danger and consolation when things went wrong.
+Primitive humans lived in a dangerous and hostile world full with the fear of wild animals, of not being able to find enough food, of injury or disease, and of natural phenomena like thunder, lightning, and volcanoes.
+Finding no security, they created the idea of gods to give them comfort in good times, courage in times of danger and comfort when things went wrong.

 The Buddha taught us to try to understand our fears, to lessen our desires and to calmly and courageously accept the things we can’t change.
-He replaced fear, not with irrational belief but with rational understanding.
+He replaced fear with rational understanding.

 The second reason the Buddha didn’t believe in a god is that there doesn’t seem to be any evidence to support this idea.
 There’re numerous religions, all claiming that they alone have god’s words preserved in their holy book, that they alone understand god’s nature, that their god exists and that the gods of other religions don’t.